6063-as17726/AyushiShah_final-V2/README.md

 Documentation of visual experiments:
   ![Alt text](IMG_4474.jpg)
 Description of any code written so far:
-  Currently, I have laid out a rough layout of what conponents will make up the code.
+  Currently, I have laid out a rough layout of what components will make up the code.

 HW12:
 I chose to do a serial connection between Arduino and p5js.
 I chose to create a serial connection due to it's simplicity and since my Arduino circuit mainly consisted of only buttons, I thought it wouldn't be too difficult to just keep the Arduino connected the entire time.
 Moreover, since the Wi-Fi connection does not work in the school campus, I thought that would limit me to only work on it at home.